chamika-prasad/flash-card/README.md

-# Getting Started with Create Flash-Card App
+# Getting Started with Flash-Card App

 ## Instructions for Setting Up the Project